 Public Opinion Strategies provides the strategic information that gives our clients a WINNING edge.
-In the last six election cycles, Public Opinion Strategies has helped elect over 75 new members of the U.S. House, more than any other polling firm, Democrat or Republican.
+In the last eight election cycles, Public Opinion Strategies (POS) has helped elect over 90 new members of the U.S. House, more than any other polling firm, Democrat or Republican.
 We are the largest polling firm in the country.
-Our political client base includes 15 U.S. Senators, six Governors, more than 75 Members of Congress, and numerous state legislative caucuses.
+Our political client base includes nine U.S. Senators, five Governors, over 40 Members of Congress, and numerous state legislative caucuses.

 We don’t take credit for these victories, but we DO feel we help make a difference for the campaigns we are involved in by providing accurate numbers and solid advice.

 Partners at POS have been named “Pollsters of the Year” numerous times by the American Association of Political Consultants.
 Glen Bolger and Neil Newhouse have both won this award three times — the only two three-time winners of this award.

 - Public Opinion Strategies polled on behalf of winning candidates in 13 key statewide races in 2022 including the re-election of Governors Abbott, Reynolds, and Scott.

 - Conducted polling in support of 16 Congressional Republicans in Biden-won districts.